typesanitizer/ozil/Readme.md

 `ozil` assists you with viewing man/help pages.
 It is intended as a porcelain for `man`/`--help` + `less`/`more`/`most`.

-[Note: Support for man pages is not yet ready.]
+[Note: Support for man pages is not yet ready.
+If you try to read a man page, `ozil` might crash or display something weird.]

 ## Table of contents